PacktPublishing/The-Definitive-Guide-to-Microsoft-Fabric/README.md

-# Fabric in Action
+# The Definitive Guide to Microsoft Fabric resources

-Companion repository of "Fabric in Action" book - to be announced
+Companion repository of "The Definitive Guide to Microsoft Fabric" book